 The Fair Housing Act, to date, includes seven protected classes: race, color, religion, national origin, sex, disability, and familial status.

 The Fair Housing Act and the REALTOR® Code of Ethics prohibit marketing to or discriminating against the protected classes, even at a client’s request.
-It’s not just REALTORS® who need to be aware of the FHA and whom it protects; consumers and our clients need to know, as well.
+It’s not just REALTORS® who must5 be aware of the FHA and whom it protects; consumers and our clients also need to know.

 Below are a few recent examples of Fair Housing violations I’ve seen in real estate agent advertising.
 Some are more obvious violations than others.
 Now more than ever, with the prevalence of social sites like NextDoor and social media advertising, such as Facebook ads, it’s important to be aware of how we advertise our listings and services.

-It’s crucial to educate our clients about the protected clients and how we can and cannot help them in the sale of their house or the purchase of their next home, while navigating the FHA law.
-Here are some ways we as REALTORS®, can assist our clients with understanding the protected classes and how the FHA affects them:
+It’s crucial to educate our clients about the protected clients and how we can and cannot help them sell their house or purchase their next home while navigating the FHA law.
+Here are some ways we, as REALTORS®, can assist our clients with understanding the protected classes and how the FHA affects them:

 - Discuss the FHA and define the protected classes when we meet with potential clients